mfwarren/fabric-factory/docs/overview.rst

   Usage
   ======

-"quickstart" should have created a virtual env which should be active before you run any of the following command.
+"quickstart" has created a virtual env which must be actived before you run any of the following command.
   * . ve/bin/activate

-Once the virtualenv is activated you could go inside "src/project".
+Once the virtualenv is activated you can go inside "src/project".
 This is a django project so from there you can do several things :

   * create an sqlite db :  python manage.py syncdb
   * run the server : python manage.py runserver